FazilaArif/customer-churn-ltv-engine/README.md

 #### 5. Select a Local Folder: Choose the folder on your computer where you want to save the project files.

 #### 6. Open the Project: Click Open on the notification prompt to load the cloned repository directly into VS Code.

+#### 7. Make Changes as per your work

+#### 8. After changes run below command in terminal

+        (
+            git branch
+            {
+                Identify your are already on your branch }

+            if you are not on your branch then run this command {
+                git checkout Your_Branch_Name
+            }

+            git status
+            git add .
+            git commit -m "Message where to change" git push
+        )

 ---